Tips for Muck Spreader Maintenance

 5. Better sealing available for ECE muck spreader auger gear boxes.

 Just to prove what I'm saying about ingress of muck, see first photo.
 The second photo shows a new type dog on a gear box with seal fitted.
 Next is a new type dog with seal fitted and an old type dog.
 Next is a new type showing the shoulder and the last picture is, left to right, new type, new type with seal and old type.
 We are constantly working on improving ours and customers equipment.
 If you would like any further advice please ring 01609 773607 and ask for John Parlour.
+Click here for price of these dogs and other parts.

 We accept no responsibility for any problems you may incur by following this advice.